Mom0aut/DynamicRelations/README.md

     Dog-->Dog_Document;
 ```

-Each Connection is a Dynamic Relation and following Relations would be generated:
+Each connection is a dynamic relation and following relations will be generated:

 - Person Relation with SourceObject Person
 - Person_Document Relation with SourceObject Person_Document
 - Dog Relation with SourceObject Dog
 - Dog_Document Relation with SourceObject Dog_Document

-Each Relation got an Dynamic Target, that means you could create an Relation to any other Relation.
+Each relation got an dynamic target, that means you could create an relation to any other relation.

-In this Scenario a Person have a Dog and both got Documents, now you could change the Relation during runtime (No
+In this scenario a person have a dog and both got documents, now you could change the relation during runtime (no
 altering of your Entities or Models).
 For example you could delete a Person_Document(got lost):

 ```mermaid